nicklansley/ollama_usage_examples/ollama_two_AIs_chat.md

 They will assume they have had this initial conversation already and will continue from where they think they have left off.

 'Curved balls'  provide a useful diversion to the chat if you find it gets a bit repetitive.
-Insert curved ball chats into the conversation history using dictionary 'curved_ball_chat_messages'.
+Insert curved ball chats into the conversation history using list 'curved_ball_chat_messages'.
 The AI will respond to this as if it is a continuation of the conversation.
 I find this useful if 'The Fonz' and 'Yoda' conclude their chat early and start repetitively saying goodbye to each other!
 The term “Curved Ball” typically refers to a type of pitch in baseball.
 It’s a pitch where the ball is thrown with a spin that makes it swerve as it moves towards the batter, causing it to dive downward.
 This movement can make it challenging